When a company reorganization left Melanie Masson out of work, she seized the moment.

-The unexpected job loss meant Masson was able to make use of her time on unemployment to pursue the education she’d long wanted — a Certificate in Museum Studies, offered by UW Professional & Continuing Education.
+The unexpected job loss in 2017 meant Masson was able to make use of her time on unemployment to pursue the education she’d long wanted — a Certificate in Museum Studies, offered by UW Professional & Continuing Education.

 “I found it to be a real asset to my career,” said Masson, who’s worked in membership and development for Seattle-area nonprofit organizations.
 “When you show that you are going back to school, employers see that you’re motivated.”

 Could Education Help You Get Back to Work?

 The pandemic, corporate layoffs and hiring freezes have forced job losses and hard choices for thousands of workers across Washington and the nation.
 If you’re among them, you might be able to use unemployment and training benefits to upgrade your skills.
 Here’s how:

 STEP 1: Contact WorkSource Washington